Virtual Bart

-Virtual Bart is a video game developed by Sculptured Software and published by Acclaim Entertainment.
-It was released for the Super NES and Genesis in 1994.
-It is a game based on the American animated television series The Simpsons and features Bart Simpson and other Simpsons characters.
+Virtual Bart is a 1994 video game developed by Sculptured Software and published by Acclaim Entertainment for the Super NES and Sega Genesis.
+It is based on the American animated television series The Simpsons and features Bart Simpson and other Simpsons characters.

 The official guide to the game (Virtual Bart Official Game Secrets, Prima Publishing, 1995; re-published by the author, 2019) was written by Steve Schwartz.
 Although originally slated to be a guide to all Simpsons games, it took over a year to obtain the necessary permissions, limiting its coverage to only Virtual Bart.

 Gameplay

 Virtual Bart consists of several minigames, similar to Bart's Nightmare.
 Unlike Bart's Nightmare, the game does not feature a hub world and each stage is selected randomly using a spinning roulette wheel.
 Gameplay for Dino Bart, Baby Bart, and Pig Bart consists of platforming, while Class Picture, Mount Splashmore, and Doomsday Bart consist of different play styles.

 All stages feature a time limit.
 If the time runs out, the player loses a life.
 Additionally, all stages except for Class Picture feature a health bar, which decreases every time Bart gets hit.
 Several stages feature corn dogs that restore Bart's health, as well as extra lives.

 Once a stage is completed, it cannot be repeated; if the wheel lands on an already-completed stage, it will continue spinning slowly to the nearest remaining stage panel.
 If the wheel lands on the skull or corn dog panel (which quickly alternates between showing each item), the player will lose or gain a life, respectively.

 If the player fails a stage, they lose one life and are taken back to the roulette wheel.
 Failure when the player has no extra lives prematurely ends the game.
 Otherwise, the game ends after all stages are cleared.

 The game consists of six different stages: